Get

 Hungarian Wirehaired Vizsla Breed Origin & History

-While wildly popular in other countries, it took the American Kennel Club a bit longer to get on board.
-In fact, it wasn’t until August 18, 2012 that they approved the Breed Standard submitted by the Wirehaired Vizsla Club of America.
-It wasn’t until June 1, 2014 that they were eligible for registration.
+While the breed is wildly popular in other countries, it took the American Kennel Club a bit longer to get on board.
+In fact, it wasn’t until August 18, 2012, that it approved the Breed Standard submitted by the Wirehaired Vizsla Club of America, and it wasn’t until June 1, 2014, that they were eligible for registration.

 close up Hungarian wirehaired Vizsla dog